Tourist Spots, Activities, and Best Places to Visit in Calbayog City, Philippines

 It’s a magical adventure, especially when you reach the cave’s dark recesses, where the only things you’ll see are lighted torches for guidance.
 Try this adventure if you’re brave enough.

 Mapaso Hot Spring

 Feel refreshed after a natural and hot water therapy at Mapaso Hot Spring.
-Its name ‘Mapaso’ means hot in Filipino because the water there reaches extreme temperature but if you like some muscle relaxation for your body during the colder months then head on to Mapaso Hot Spring where you can really enjoy with your family and have your nerves loosen up a little.
+Its name ‘Mapaso’ means hot in Filipino because the water there reaches extreme temperature.
+If you like some muscle relaxation for your body during the colder months, then head on to Mapaso Hot Spring, where you can really enjoy with your family and have your nerves loosen up a little.

 Samar Archaeological Museum

 It’s always a nice thing to visit at least one museum when you travel because it’s a way to know about the history of the place you’re visiting, and you get to see interesting stuff you won’t see elsewhere.